-The Gift Giving Worksheet is part of a financial planning series called How to Make a Budget.
-To start this series from the beginning, read the introduction.
+The Gift Giving Worksheet is part of a financial planning series called How to Make a Budget – Easy Steps for Beginners.

 It’s June 21st and I already know what Carl is getting for Christmas.
 Actually, I know what I’ve budgeted for Carl’s Christmas gift in December, his birthday gift in March, a small Valentine’s gift in February, and a just because gifty for our anniversary in September.
 I also have a gift giving budget for my family and friends throughout the year.